CZ-NIC/fred-client/doc/README_EN.txt

        or

-       'text with = "equal" cahracter'
+       'text with = "equal" character'

      * ( ) brackets are used for parameters which may include a list of